SNAP Works Program

 SNAP Works Program Activities

-SNAP Works participants may receive work support which may include transportation and incidentals.
+SNAP Works participants may receive work support services which may include transportation, childcare and other services.
 These funds are available for necessities required for participation in an approved and assigned educational or training activity.

 The SNAP Works Program Goals

-SNAP Works Program’s goal is to help all food stamp recipients who are unemployed or underemployed with getting a job that eliminates their dependency on food stamps.
+The SNAP Works Program’s goal is to help all SNAP recipients who are unemployed or underemployed with getting a job that eliminates their dependency on SNAP.
 Training opportunities are in a variety of fields from health care and manufacturing, to teaching and welding.
-The Program’s success is measured by helping Georgia families get the skills, training and work experience they need to build lives that are not reliant on public assistance programs.
+The program’s success is measured by helping Georgia families get the skills, training and work experience they need to build lives that are not reliant on public assistance programs.